 In terms of general sight-seeing, the parks are an absolute must.
 Entry is free, and the landscaping is immaculate.
 I went during a heatwave, so many of the roses were dying in the Volksgarten, but it was still lovely.
 Even with construction mucking up the view!

 One of the most interesting things I noticed about Vienna is just how clean it is.
 At least, in comparison to other large cities I’ve visited.
 There was much less graffiti in Vienna than in Germany, most of the lawns were well-maintained, and I didn’t see any litter on the ground.
-Are the people of Vienna just naturally tidier?
-Maybe!
-However, I did see a lot of street cleaners in the early morning; so, it may simply be a matter of Vienna investing more than other cities in keeping things neat and orderly.
-In Germany (or, at least where I live) public lawn maintenance seems to be on a “when we feel like it” schedule, whereas I saw them doing constant upkeep in Vienna.
+In Germany (at least, where I live) public lawn maintenance seems to be on a “when we feel like it” schedule, whereas I saw them doing constant upkeep in Vienna.

 The subway system in Vienna is really straightforward and easy to use.
 Each platform had every upcoming stop the train would make posted on the tunnel.
 So, as long as the train isn’t already at the platform, it’s easy to realize if you’re about to go in the wrong direction.
 It’s not all perfect, of course; some of the trains look (and function) like they were imported from communist Russia.
 The air conditioning was almost always broken on those trains, and the doors had to be aggressively yanked open.
 Sometimes, the doors simply wouldn’t open at all.